sebadob/rauthy/book/src/config/config.md

 # id addr_raft addr_api
 # id addr_raft addr_api
 #
-# 2 nodes must be separated by 2 `\n`
 HQL_NODES="
 1 localhost:8100 localhost:8200
 "

-# If set to `true`, all SQL statements will be logged for debugging
+# Sets the limit when the Raft will trigger the creation of a new
+# state machine snapshot and purge all logs that are included in
-# purposes.
+# the snapshot.
+# Higher values can achieve more throughput in very write heavy
+# situations but will end up in more disk usage and longer
+# snapshot creations / log purges.
-# default: false
+# default: 10000
-HQL_LOG_STATEMENTS=true
+#HQL_LOGS_UNTIL_SNAPSHOT=10000

-# Secrets for Raft internal authentication as well as for the Hiqlite API.
+# Secrets for Raft internal authentication as well as for the API.
 # These must be at least 16 characters long and you should provide
 # different ones for both variables.
 HQL_SECRET_RAFT=SuperSecureSecret1337